Go To Previous Page

 What Nurses Do:

-Patient Care: Nurses help with daily activities like eating, bathing, and getting around.
-They also monitor patients’ health, such as checking their temperature, blood pressure, and heart rate.
+Nurses help patients with daily activities like eating, bathing, and moving around.
+They also check temperature, blood pressure, pulse, and other vital signs.

-Collaboration: Nurses work with doctors and other health care professionals to plan and provide the best care for patients.
+Nurses work closely with doctors and other healthcare professionals to plan and deliver proper care.

 In brief:

-Nursing is all about caring for people and helping them improve their health and well-being.
+Nursing is about caring for people and helping them improve their health and well-being.
+It’s a diverse profession.
+Nurses specialize in areas like pediatric care, geriatrics, mental health, and more.

 Important Note: